-Marine Protected Area Figure Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Veatch Canyon Gear Restricted Area (established in 2009, 68 km2 in size) 36 Massachusetts: Within W-105 of the Narragansett Bay OPAREA, Northeast Range Complexes Focal Resource (Tilefish) Fishing gear restrictions are not applicable to Navy; however, they are intended to prevent damage to bottom habitat (National Marine Fisheries Service, 2011).
+Marine Protected Area Figure/ Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Oceanographer Canyon Gear Restricted Area (established in 2009; 205 km2 in size) Figure 6.1-1 (36) Massachusetts: Other AFTT Areas Focal Resource (Tilefish) Fishing gear restrictions are not applicable to Navy; however, they are intended to prevent damage to bottom habitat (National Marine Fisheries Service, 2011).
 Navy training and testing activities that release military expended materials are expected to occur in the vicinity of this area.
 This area is considered a Habitat Area of Particular Concern; all applicable analysis will be included in the Essential Fish Habitat Assessment.
-Norfolk Canyon Gear Restricted Area (established in 2009, 85 km2 in size) 37 Virginia: Overlaps W-386 of the VACAPES OPAREA (Surface Area Grid 8C) Focal Resource (Tilefish) Fishing gear restrictions are not applicable to Navy; however, they are intended to prevent damage to bottom habitat (National Marine Fisheries Service, 2011).
+Veatch Canyon Gear Restricted Area (established in 2009; 68 km2 in size) Figure 6.1-1 (37) Massachusetts: Within W-105 of the Narragansett Bay OPAREA, Northeast Range Complexes Focal Resource (Tilefish) Fishing gear restrictions are not applicable to Navy; however, they are intended to prevent damage to bottom habitat (National Marine Fisheries Service, 2011).
+Navy training and testing activities that release military expended materials are expected to occur in the vicinity of this area.
+This area is considered a Habitat Area of Particular Concern; all applicable analysis will be included in the Essential Fish Habitat Assessment.
+Norfolk Canyon Gear Restricted Area (established in 2009; 85 km2 in size) Figure 6.1-1 (38) Virginia: Overlaps W-386 of the VACAPES OPAREA (Surface Area Grid 8C) Focal Resource (Tilefish) Fishing gear restrictions are not applicable to Navy; however, they are intended to prevent damage to bottom habitat (National Marine Fisheries Service, 2011).
 Navy training and testing activities that release military expended materials and/or include use of active sonar are expected to occur in the vicinity of this area.
 This area is considered a Habitat Area of Particular Concern; all applicable analysis will be included in the Essential Fish Habitat Assessment.
-National Parks Cape Cod National Seashore (established in 1961, 164 km2 in size) 38 Massachusetts: Adjacent to the Boston OPAREA Ecosystem (marine, estuarine, fresh water and terrestrial habitats; breeding habitat for piping plover Prohibited: launching, landing, or operating an unmanned aircraft from or on lands and waters of the National Seashore; launching or recovering vessels, except in designated locations (National Park Service, 2016c).
-The resources protected by this area could be briefly exposed to aircraft overflights; however, overflights are not likely to harm the area's protected natural resources.
+National Parks and L l = T = Acadia National Park (established in 1919; 307 km 2 in size) Figure 6.1-1 (39) Maine: Other AFTT Areas, within 6.5 NM of Boston OPAREA Ecosystem (natural and cultural heritage) Prohibited: use of unmanned aircraft (National Park Service, 2017c).
+The resources protected by this area could be briefly exposed to aircraft overflights; however, overflights are not likely to harm the area's protected natural or cultural resources.
 No other proposed activities are expected to occur in the area.
-Therefore, no impacts are expected within Cape Cod National Seashore.
+Therefore, no impacts are expected within Acadia National Park.